chloeharris1/25-5-Clock/README.md

-# 25 + 5 Clock ⏲️
+# Pomodoro Timer 🍅

 ## Description

-A clock initialized with a 25-minute timer and a 5-minute break, built with React.
-Session and break lengths can be adjusted by the user.
+A Pomodoro timer initialized with a 25-minute timer and a 5-minute break, built with React.
+Session and break lengths can be modified and an alarm sound will play at when the timer(s) end.

+A Pomodoro timer keeps you focused and productive by scheduling work and break sessions consecutively.

 A FreeCodeCamp Front End Development Libraries project, with the objective to fulfill the user stories and get all of the tests to pass.